workingDog/nendohakari/README.md

 The typical work flow is to first select a colour, then draw the desired shape and press the **link** button to close the shape and create the drawing of the clay part.
 It is important to close the shape with the **link** button.
 A **Undo** and **Redo** buttons are provided to assist in the process.

+To draw additional shapes of an existing colour, an **eye drop** colour picker is provided.
+Tap on the **eye drop** icon and it will start rotating, indicating it is in action.
+Then touch the shape with the colour you want.
+You can now draw additional shape of the same colour.

 ![nendo3](images/v3.png)